erfianugrah/image-resizer-2/docs/ARCHITECTURE.md

 # Image Resizer 2 Architecture

-This document outlines the architecture of the Image Resizer service, providing developers with a clear understanding of how the different components work together.
+This document details the technical architecture of the Image Resizer service, outlining implementation specifics for developers working with the codebase.

-## Architectural Overview
+## Architecture Overview

-The Image Resizer service is built on Cloudflare Workers and leverages Cloudflare's Image Resizing service to transform images on the fly.
-The service is designed to be simple, efficient, and flexible.
+Built on Cloudflare Workers, the Image Resizer integrates with Cloudflare's Image Resizing API to perform on-demand image transformations.
+The architecture prioritizes performance, scalability, and edge processing capabilities.

 ```mermaid
 graph TD